Steve Drazkowski: Personal life

 Drazkowski is a member of the National Rifle Association of America, Whitetails Unlimited, Ducks Unlimited, and both the Lake City and Frontenac Sportsmens Clubs.
-He is Catholic, attending the St. Peter and Paul Church in Mazeppa.
+He is Catholic and attends St. Peter and Paul Church in Mazeppa.
 He is divorced; he and his ex-wife, Laura, have one child.
 In 2006, before he was elected to the legislature, Drazkowski was arrested and charged with assaulting his then 14-year-old daughter.
 He was acquitted, but at Laura's request, the judge issued a temporary restraining order against him.
 He co-owns an online retail business and a shoe store in Winona and resides in Mazeppa.